watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 # Instructions to set up mujoco and torch on your hpc
+This is a guide on setting up mujoco environments for hpc (can also use for set up on personal ubuntu machines.)

 *Please pay special attention to places with the word **NOTE**, that's where things can go wrong easily.*
 Last updated July 19, 2018.